wshanks/lyz/README.md

 LyZ
 ---
 LyZ is a plugin for [Zotero](http://www.zotero.org), which is intended to make working with LyX/Zotero more pleasant.
-The latest stable release is available at [https://addons.mozilla.org/en-US/firefox/addon/lyz/](https://addons.mozilla.org/en-US/firefox/addon/lyz/).
-The latest source code is available at [https://github.com/willsALMANJ/lyz](https://github.com/willsALMANJ/lyz).
+The latest stable release is available from [the Mozilla add-ons page](https://addons.mozilla.org/en-US/firefox/addon/lyz/).
+The latest source code is available at [GitHub](https://github.com/willsALMANJ/lyz).

 Features
 --------